Construction of an informative hierarchical prior for a small sample with the help of historical data and application to electricity load forecasting: Electricity load forecasting

+In the next few paragraphs, we specify the regression model that we use to model the electricity load.

-For each of the 48 instants of the day (each instant lasts 30 minutes, starting from 00:00\textsc{am}), the non-linear regression model that we consider in this paper, first described in \cite{Bruhns}, is made of three components, which we explain briefly in the next paragraphs, and is usually formulated as follows: for \(t = 1,\ldots,N\),
+For each of the 48 instants of the day (each instant lasts 30 minutes, starting from 00:00\textsc{am}), the non-linear regression model that we consider in this paper, first described in \cite{Bruhns}, is made of three components and is usually formulated as follows: for \(t = 1,\ldots,N\),

 where \(y_t\) is the load of day \(t\) and where \(\epsilon_1, \ldots, \epsilon_N\) are assumed independent and identically distributed with common distribution \(\loi{N}(0, \sigma^2)\).